abhishekmg/vscode-css-comment/README.md

 # px-comment README

-This extention renders the px values of the rem numbers in your vs code file .
+This extention renders the px values of the rem numbers or rem valurs of px numbers in your vs code file .

 ![image](https://user-images.githubusercontent.com/34393560/139572366-0f8a85f2-8558-44e0-90aa-5a054285638a.png)